Antibiotic Medication Allergy

 How is an antibiotic medication allergy diagnosed?

 Your healthcare provider will ask about your medical history and allergies.
 You may need additional testing if you developed anaphylaxis after you were exposed to a trigger and then exercised.
 This is called exercise-induced anaphylaxis.
 You may also need any of the following:

 - A patch test means a small amount of the antibiotic is put on your skin.
 The area is covered with a patch that stays on for 2 days.
-Then your healthcare provider will check your skin for a reaction.
+Then your provider will check your skin for a reaction.

 - A skin prick test means a small drop of the antibiotic is put on your forearm and your skin is pricked with a needle.
 Your provider will watch for a reaction.

 - An intradermal test means a small amount of antibiotic liquid is put under the surface of your skin.
 Your provider will watch for a reaction.

 - A drug provocation test is also known as an antibiotic challenge test.
 Your provider gives you increasing doses of the antibiotic medicine and watches for a reaction.

 How is an allergic reaction to an antibiotic treated?